pravega/pravega/documentation/src/docs/reader-group-design.md

 EventStreamReader< T > reader = clientFactory.createReader(readerId, READER_GROUP_NAME, serializer, readerConfig);

 ```
-The Readers, while joining the group access the information stored on the state to determine which segments to read from.
+The Readers, while joining the group, access the information stored on the state to determine which segments to read from.
 Once when they shut down, they update the state so that other Readers can take over their segments.

 # Failure detector

-We still need some effective mechanism to identify, whether Readers are alive.
+We still need some effective mechanism to identify, whether Readers are alive or not.
 The problem is greatly simplified because it need not produce a view of the cluster or manage any state.
 The component would just need to detect failures and invoke the `void ReaderOffline(String ReaderId, Position lastPosition);` API on the Reader Group.

 For consistency, the Failure detector should not declare a host as dead that is still processing events.
 Doing so could violate exactly once processing guarantees.